kojix2/uing/archive/README.md

 ## uing_old.cr
 Old version of uing.cr with Middle Level API implementation (archived 2025/6/4).
 Contains the wrapper methods that MethodMissing depends on.

+## ref_counted.cr
+A reference counter (proof of concept) written by the AI.
+It is not actually used.